Bacterial vaginosis (BV) is an infection caused by having too much of a certain type of bacteria in the vagina.

 Women can develop BV regardless of whether they’re sexually active.
 But sexually active women do have a higher risk of developing bacterial vaginosis.
 Women are also more likely to develop BV when having sex with women.

 Still, some research suggests that men can spread BV or similar bacterial infections to female partners.

 A 2015 study involving 165 uncircumcised men concluded that participants who had one or more female sexual partners, aside from their spouse, were more likely to carry bacteria associated with BV on their penis.
 In turn, this increased their spouse’s risk of developing BV after having unprotected sex.

-Another study from 2013 involved 157 heterosexual men.
+Another involved 157 heterosexual men.
 The investigators found that men with a history of nongonococcal urethritis were more likely to carry BV-causing bacteria on their penis.
 Nongonococcal urethritis is a condition that involves inflammation of the urethra, the tube through which urine passes on its way out of the penis.